 When it comes to depression treatment, there’s no such thing as a “one-size-fits-all” cure.
 Furthermore, not all residents will have the same symptoms.
 The severity and frequency of an individual’s depression dictate how treatment unfolds.

 A comprehensive intake process helps our professionals gather information and make a proper diagnosis.
 Once diagnosed, our professionals collaborate with residents to determine the appropriate level of care and combination of mental health treatment approaches.
-For instance, if individuals are struggling with co-occurring mental health disorders, our Co-Occurring Rehabilitation Program would be beneficial.
+For instance, if individuals are struggling with co-occurring mental health disorders, our Co-Occurring Rehabilitation Service would be beneficial.

 Lifestyle Changes Can Support Depression Treatment

 Depression treatment may also involve making certain lifestyle changes.
 For example, an individual who takes recreational drugs or drinks alcohol should avoid these substances.
-Mental health programs that combine drug and alcohol treatment are more effective in treating the who person.
+Mental health services that combine drug and alcohol treatment are more effective in treating the who person.

 The temporary relief from consuming either of these substances is misleading.
 Once the drugs or alcohol wears off, symptoms can become more severe.
 Instead of helping, these substances can make depression more difficult to treat.

 Eating a good diet and staying physically active are more lifestyle changes that can make a remarkable difference.
 Regular exercise increases endorphins, which can relieve the heavy weight of depression.
 Giving the body enough sleep is another essential component of an individual’s mental and physical health.